Chapter 56

 But the pain that followed... it wasn't the kind of sting you get from telling a lie.

-It was the kind of pain you feel when you speak a truth too close to the bone.
+It was the kind of pain you feel when you speak a truth that cuts too close to the bone.

 Because the truth was—it wasn't entirely a lie.

-Dominic may have been their biological father, but that didn’t make him their father.
+Dominic might have been their biological father, but that didn't make him their father.
 Not truly.
 Not where it counted.

-A father is not just the donor of a cell.
-A father isn’t defined by biology or blood or the fact that his name sits on a certificate.
-A real father is there.
+A father was not just the donor of a cell.
+A father wasn't defined by biology, blood, or the fact that his name sit on a certificate.
+A real father was there.
 Present.
 Protective.
 Gentle.
 Fierce.
 Involved.

-A real father is someone who stands beside the mother, especially when her legs are shaking and her soul is breaking under the weight of raising children alone.
+A real father was someone who stood beside the mother, especially when her legs were shaking and her soul was breaking under the weight of raising children alone.

 Haga clic para copiar el enlace